Deception Tip 78:

 It’s easier for them to tell half of the truth and supplement the ending or change a few things or leave something out because that way they don’t have to remember an entirely new lie.
-They only have to lie about a couple things rather than the whole thing.
+They only have to lie about a couple of things rather than the whole thing.
 So, if you let them talk, chances are you are going to hear most of the truth.
 You just need to figure out a few parts that might be false or that might be left out.

-You can easily determine that by having them repeat the story or using other tactics like telling it backwards, things like that, in an effort to solicit more nonverbal body language or unconscious signs of deception.
+You can easily determine that by having them repeat the story or using other tactics like telling it backward, things like that, in an effort to solicit more nonverbal body language or unconscious signs of deception.
 That will really help you, therefore, let them tell you the whole story.
 Remember there was another one, episode 69, Becoming Silent or Become Silent is what it was called.

 It’s important for you to become silent so that they will continue to talk until they are convinced that you believe the lie, that means letting them tell their entire story.
 By allowing them to speak and tell the whole story, you’re also going to make them a little bit uncomfortable.

 Usually, when people are in conversation, somebody’s always interrupting somebody, someone always has a question about something, someone’s not paying attention and they ask someone to repeat something, that’s normal conversation.
 So, if you are interrogating somebody or trying to get the story from them and you allow them to talk, they’re going to think something’s a little off.